 Located in Oakland, Family First Psychotherapy provides Child-Parent psychotherapy, Mindfulness-Based Substance Abuse Treatment for Adolescents, child play therapy, parenting consultation, couples therapy, and individual depth therapy for teens and adults.
-Due to the COVID-19 pandemic, we are currently providing most clinical services via telehealth (i.e., therapy by video conference or phone), but we also do home visits when appropriate.
+We are currently providing most services via telehealth (i.e., therapy by video conference or phone), but we also do home visits when appropriate.
 We will return to more consistent office work when it is deemed safe for all parties.

 Who We’re Looking for

-We are seeking applications from motivated licensed clinicians (psychologists, LCSWs, MFTs, LPCCs) who will provide direct therapy (in person and/or via telehealth) to children and/or teens and meet regularly with parents for consultation sessions.
-The ideal clinician will bring his/her/their unique history, skills, and approach to the work and be committed to ongoing learning and improvement.
+We are seeking applications from motivated psychotherapists who will provide direct therapy to children and/or teens and meet regularly with parents for consultation sessions.
+The ideal clinician will bring his/her unique history, skills, and approach to the work and be committed to ongoing learning and improvement.

-The preferred candidate will have several opportunities for growth within the company and be open to further develop his/her/their skills in marketing (e.g., doing workshops with parents), writing (e.g., blogging), and using technology to benefit patients (e.g., creating an online course for parents).
+The preferred candidate will have several opportunities for growth within the company and be open to further develop their skills in marketing (e.g., doing webinars for parents), writing (e.g., blogging), and using technology to benefit patients (e.g., creating an online course for couples or families).